fbpx

 That’s why it’s perfectly legal and even common practice to castrate a piglet without anesthesia, even when the same action on a dog or a cat would result in prosecution and even imprisonment.

-This exemption from Article 7 essentially allows the private sector to self-regulate.
+This exemption from section 7 essentially allows the private sector to self-regulate.
 As such, it is the government’s abdication of responsibility.
 It’s time to do better to protect all animals in Quebec.3

 Codes of practice